rjmccall/swift-evolution/visions/accessors.md

 `read` can also be synhesized using `borrow`: the coroutine calls `borrow`, yields the result, and does nothing in the finalization stage.

 A `borrow` accessor can only be synthesized using a stored variable or an accessor with an equivalent lifetime guarantee to `borrow`, like `unsafe*Address`.
+Moreover, it can only be synthesized using a stored variable if exclusivity for the variable can be statically guaranteed, such as if the variable is immutable or is a stored property of a value type.
+Other stored variables require dynamic exclusivity checks for safety, which adds dynamic finalization to the access.

 #### `modify` and `mutate`